Women’s Workwear: The End of the Office Dress Code?

 In today’s New York Times, fashion critic Vanessa Friedman announces the “end of the office dress code.”
 It is not a new theory—nor is it an accurate one.
 To research her article, Friedman paid a visit to the Fashion Institute of Technology’s “Uniformity” exhibit.
 But I can’t help but wonder: Did she visit any actual offices?
 Did she speak to any female lawyers, consultants, finance professionals, or executives about how they navigate the concept of a personal uniform?
 Did she check in with women from Capitol Hill to Wall Street to Silicon Valley?
-If she did, their on-the-ground insights are entirely absent from her article.
+If she did, their on-the-ground insights on women’s workwear are entirely absent from her article.

 As part of a team that dwells in the trenches of women’s workwear—we help style thousands of professional women every single day—I’d like to offer a response.
 But more importantly, I’d like to deepen the cultural conversation about workwear so that we can, once and for all, shift the focus from women’s bodies to their brains, both in the office and beyond.
 So here we go.